 9. Leg Strength

-Jog at 3.8-5 mph training plan?
+A workout every runner should have on their training plan?
 A lower-body strength routine that includes single-leg exercises (running is a single-leg sport after all!) and challenging weights that feel difficult to lift by the final rep or two.

 The workout below, created by Creveling, is meant to build strength by lifting heavier weights for lower reps.
 So if that final rep feels easy, it’s time to grab that heavier set.